- Academic English Studies (ESL)

 Additional Courses on Diverse Topics

 Math 490 and CS 495 offer venues for faculty to offer courses tailored to faculty and student interests.
-These topics may be a continuataion of an existing course or explore new areas.
+These topics may be a continuation of an existing course or explore new areas.
 These may be offered alternate years.

-Previous Math 490 Courses have included:
+Previous Math Topics Courses have included:

 Math Modeling